destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - What is the JSX?
   - Under the hood is JSX JavaScript or HTML?
 - Differences between JSX and HTML:
-  - Why in JSX we need to use "classNames" instead of "class" property
+  - Why in JSX we need to use "classNames" instead of "class" property and "htmlFor" instead of "for".
-  - Why in JSX we need to use "htmlFor" instead of "for" property
 - What is the difference between defining handler methods inline, as const, with useCallback.
-When to use which?
+When to use which? (example above)
 - Why React components need to be capitalized when using in JSX? eg. &lt;MyComponent&gt; not &lt;myComponent&gt;
-- What is React Fragment?
+- What is React Fragment and how is it useful?
+  - When creating table
+  - When styling using flex
 - What is React Portal?

 ### 📝 Katas